 The Huron – the Maine, the Michigan, and the Algonquin – moved gracefully through open places on their wider snowshoes.
 Today these shoes remind us of big tennis rackets.

 And many Indians, including many of the Plains Indians, found it much easier to hunt buffalo in their Bear Paw snowshoes – short and wide with a round tail.
-These shoes were strong and lightweight, gave them optimum flotation, and enabled them to handle a heavy load as they moved easily through versatile terrain.
+These shoes were strong and lightweight and gave them optimum flotation.
+Bear Paws enabled them to handle a heavy load as they moved easily through versatile terrain.
 From the Bear Paw, primarily, emerged our modern snowshoes.

 All along the way across thousands of years, the Native Americans of what became Canada and the United States have steamed and bent wood into frames with shapes of remarkable sophistication.
-They learned that wood does not fill with water and freeze, and ash wood that is so strong and pliable that it makes the best snowshoes.
-And they learned that the rawhide from caribou, moose, elk, or deer makes the best decking – the best strips for snowshoe lacings.
+They learned that wood does not fill with water and freeze.
+Also, ash wood is so strong and pliable that it makes the best snowshoes.
+And they learned that the rawhide from caribou, moose, elk, or deer makes the best decking and strips for snowshoe lacings.

 Keeping The Tradition Alive

 So there is a great deal at stake when we choose our snowshoes.
 And there is a great deal at stake in whether enterprises like Faber & Co. and Country Ways can continue to profitably produce traditional snowshoes.